-- i.
-All contracts over £2,000 shall be in writing in advance using appropriate procedures (tender or purchase order).
+- All contracts over £2,000 shall be in writing in advance using appropriate procedures (tender or purchase order).
 Contracts under £2,000 may be made verbally with a written record kept of the details of the contract - ii.
 Purchase orders must be raised on the Civica 'Radius' Purchasing system for all supplies, services and works.
 Petty cash and p-cards may also be used up to their appropriate limits - iii.
-The officer should ensure that there are appropriate contract arrangements in place prior to the provision of supplies, services or works; further guidance on this should be sought from the Council's Legal Department as required
+The officer should ensure that there are appropriate contract arrangements in place prior to the provision of supplies, services or works; further guidance on this should be sought from Legal Services as required i Once allocated, capital expenditure will be included in the Capital Budget for approval and released by the Executive or Council.